 - Vitamin E (for vape oils)

-According to Tim Cash, Co-founder of Origo Labs, “Origo Labs is in the forefront of hemp testing in Illinois and the nation.
+According to Tim Cash, Co-founder of Origo Labs, “Origo Labs is at the forefront of hemp testing in Illinois and the nation.
 We use industry-leading instrumentation to ensure our customers receive accurate and reliable data.”

 Cash conveys that Origo Labs is committed to quality assurances for the cannabis industry.

-“Our staff has extensive experience in regulatory compliance and R&D, in both cannabis and hemp science.
+“Our staff has extensive experience in regulatory compliance and R&D in both cannabis and hemp science.
 We offer the analytical capability you need to ensure your products are safe for consumption and are tested accurately.”
 Cash goes on to say.

 Another premium manufacturer is Alpha-Cat, a company that supplies the industry with some of the most popular cannabis test kits.
 Alpha-Cat provides cannabinoid tests and focuses on potency testing, primarily marketed towards medical patients seeking a precise potency and dose.
 Their tests are mobile kits and have made it easy for even the most science-averted individual to quickly and affordably test their cannabis.

-CannaDx™ is another popular cannabis testing kit.
+CannaDx™ is another popular cannabis testing solution.
 They allow you to test THC % and receive an answer in mere minutes.
 Their proprietary sensor picks up other cannabinoids, terpenes, and a complete analysis of the bud’s chemical composite.
 The data read from the cannabis product is then compared to the information on the database and offers consumer feedback (primarily crowdsourced) to explain what effects the specific cannabis may have.
 The analysis, dubbed the Canna Profile™ (TCP) combined with the feedback, offers an in-depth insight into marijuana, potentially instigating a deeper understanding of cannabis and its intricate strain-specific nature.

 Each company will have a unique testing kit to market, but the gist is that home testing kits allow you to use a small amount of cannabis (approximately 1gram) and apply a test fluid to it.
 The plant material is placed on a glass plate and put into another container with another testing fluid.